About: The vital role of this reluctant servant

 – Eckhart Tolle

 Also realize that material wealth does not need to be a hindrance to spiritual wealth.
 It often can be, just as other kinds of power can be.
-If knowledge is used to deny the Holy Spirit, it is as much of an obstruction as money or any other kind of wealth can be.
+But if knowledge is used to deny the Holy Spirit, it is as much of an obstruction as money or any other kind of wealth can be.

-So to get to God, we must be willing to travel through the temporary interim states of pain, confusion, emptiness and fear.
+To get to God, then, we must be willing to travel through the temporary interim states of pain, confusion, emptiness and fear.
 The key is to let go and trust.
-First, we must trust that the universe is benign and giving—you can have the best.
-Second, you are not required to suffer.

 “Desperation results from the tightness that shuts God out, not from not having what you want.”